Exhaust system springs

 This is why there must be springs connecting things together.
 There must be the ability of the parts to easily move with respect to one another.

 Use paraglider line to stretch the springs for replacement/removal.
-Do NOT use Vise-Grips or pliers to stretch the springs because this will nick the tempered surface of the spring connection point and weaken it.
+Do NOT use Vise-Grips or pliers to stretch the springs because such tools will nick the tempered surface of the spring connection point and weaken it.
 Here is a video on how to properly do it.

 Correctly manufactured springs that have been properly installed will last the life of the exhaust system.
 However, Miniplane and their Italian suppliers have significant quality control issues that I and other pilots have long observed.
 As a result, we occasionally see batches of defective springs (and other engine parts) installed on new engines that have a very short life.

 Below is a defective muffler spring from an almost new Top 80.
 It is easy to see that the manufacturer did not properly temper the spring.
-The point of failure was due to improper tempering of the steel when the spring was manufactured.
 Miniplane, unfortunately, denies everything but to experienced machine shop guys, it is obvious who is to blame.
 Pilots that experience muffler spring failure on engines with less than 300 hours, should contact their dealer and ask for replacements.
 Unfortunately, there was a stretch of time when all of the Miniplane springs had problems.
-Just keep getting replacement springs until you get ones that are correctly tempered.
-You will be happy to know that it is nothing the pilots are doing that is causing failure of the springs.
+Just keep getting replacement springs until you get ones that are correctly made.
+You will be content to know that it is nothing the pilots are doing that is causing failure of the springs.